mchang16/VandyHacks2017/README.md

 # VandyHacks2017
-A chrome extensions that finds ads and replaces them with super cool memes.
+A chrome extensions that finds images and replaces them with super cool memes.
 48x48